 Student loans are not available for postgraduate students, but preferential rates may be obtained through some professional organisations, e.g. the Law Society.

 Other sources of funding (overseas fee status students only)

-If you are a student who requires a student visa to study in the UK you must have sufficient funds to cover both fees and maintenance (for both yourself and any dependants in the UK) for your study.
-This is a condition of your student visa (more information can be found by contacting the College’s Student Advice and International Student Support Service)
+If you require a student visa to study in the UK you must have sufficient funds to cover both fees and maintenance (for both yourself and any dependants in the UK).
+This is a condition of your student visa (more information can be found by contacting the College’s Student Advice and International Student Support Service).